Jerinyohannan/Analyzing-Employee-details-in-ABC-company/README.md

  Graphical Representation of the five analysis tasks done.and get more detailed analysis from the visualizations.

  # Insights
- Age between 25 and 35 are the most employees in the company more young peoples in this company.
-POsition C have more Salary and all positions have alomst equal level of Salary.
+Trend in Age between 25 and 35 are the most employees in the company more young peoples in this company.
+Position C have more Salary and all positions have alomst equal level of Salary.
 SG has the more count among all.
 Cleveland Cavaliers has the high salary ratio than other teams :-106988689.0